EXPLAINER: Why is Chauvin unlikely to face maximum sentence?

 TIME ACTUALLY SERVED?

-No matter what sentence Chauvin gets, in Minnesota it’s presumed that a defendant with good behavior will serve two-thirds of the penalty in prison and the rest on supervised release or parole.
+No matter what sentence Chauvin gets, in Minnesota it’s presumed that a defendant with good behavior will serve two-thirds of the penalty in prison and the rest on supervised release, commonly known as parole.

+That means if Chauvin is sentenced to 30 years, he would likely serve 20 behind bars, as long as he causes no problems in prison.
+Once on supervised release, he could be sent back to prison if he violates conditions of his parole.

 WHAT HAPPENS NEXT?